MIFID II

 MiFID II – The Directive

-MiFID II (effective from January 3, 2018) aims to develop a single market for financial services in Europe, ensuring transparency and investor protection.
-It includes various provisions that, inspired by the duty to act in the best interest of the client, guarantee accurate information for investors, address potential conflicts of interest, and require adequate profiling of investors.
+There are various provisions that, being inspired by the duty to act in the best interests of the client, ensure proper information for investors, deal with potential conflicts of interest between the parties and require adequate profiling of the saver.

-Consult the text of the MiFID II directive (Directive 2014/65/EU).
-Below are some of the main changes MiFID II has introduced regarding the provision of investment services.
+The following is a list of some of the main innovations that MiFID II has brought about with regard to the provision of investment services.

 Consulting